Jennifer Aniston Oscars: Actress Gets Emotional Mentioning Bill Paxton

 “He was a good man, a great actor, and a creative dynamo.
 I hope that amid the gaudy din of Oscar night, people will take a moment to remember this wonderful man, not just for all the hours of joy he brought to us with his vivid screen presence, but for the great human that he was.
 The world is a lesser place for his passing, and I will profoundly miss him.”

 Since the Academy prepares the traditional In Memoriam montage in advance of Oscars night, the announcement of Paxton’s death came too late for the actor to be included.
-The montage is prepared in an effort to commemorate and remember members of the film industry who have passed away during the previous year.
+The montage is prepared to commemorate and remember members of the film industry who have passed away during the previous year.
 There is no doubt that Bill Paxton will be included in next year’s Oscars tribute.

 Just in time to announce the In Memoriam tribute montage, actress Jennifer Aniston flew in from Los Cabos, Mexico.
 According to US Magazine, Aniston had been celebrating her birthday, on vacation, with her husband Justin Theroux and long time friend Courtney Cox.
 Although he was not included in the montage itself, Aniston made a point to remember Bill Paxton in her speech.